Polaris Stock Appears To Be Modestly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
-Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
-Polaris has a cash-to-debt ratio of 0.40, which ranks in the middle range of the companies in Vehicles & Parts industry.
-Based on this, GuruFocus ranks Polaris's financial strength as 5 out of 10, suggesting fair balance sheet.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+Polaris has a cash-to-debt ratio of 0.40, which is in the middle range of the companies in Vehicles & Parts industry.
+GuruFocus ranks the overall financial strength of Polaris at 5 out of 10, which indicates that the financial strength of Polaris is fair.
 This is the debt and cash of Polaris over the past years:

-It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
-A company with high profit margins is usually a safer investment than those with low profit margins.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
 Polaris has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $7 billion and earnings of $1.9 a share.
-Its operating margin is 8.42%, which ranks better than 77% of the companies in Vehicles & Parts industry.
-Overall, the profitability of Polaris is ranked 8 out of 10, which indicates strong profitability.
+Its operating margin is 8.42%, which ranks better than 76% of the companies in Vehicles & Parts industry.
+Overall, GuruFocus ranks the profitability of Polaris at 7 out of 10, which indicates fair profitability.
 This is the revenue and net income of Polaris over the past years:

-One of the most important factors in the valuation of a company is growth.
-Long-term stock performance is closely correlated with growth according to GuruFocus research.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of Polaris is 9.9%, which ranks better than 80% of the companies in Vehicles & Parts industry.
-The 3-year average EBITDA growth is -3.9%, which ranks in the middle range of the companies in Vehicles & Parts industry.
+Growth is probably one of the most important factors in the valuation of a company.
+GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
+If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
+Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
+Polaris's 3-year average revenue growth rate is better than 80% of the companies in Vehicles & Parts industry.
+Polaris's 3-year average EBITDA growth rate is -3.9%, which ranks in the middle range of the companies in Vehicles & Parts industry.